Loudoun County, Virginia: Government and politics

 and Treasurer).
 This makes Loudoun County a reliable state bellwether, having voted for every statewide presidential election winner since 1932.

 The county's official motto, I Byde My Time, is borrowed from the coat of arms of the Earl of Loudoun.
 In the mid to late 20th century, as northerners gradually migrated to Southern suburbs, Loudoun County increasingly shifted to the Republican Party in supporting presidential candidates, and more local ones.
 Before the 2008 election of Barack Obama, county voters had not supported a Democratic president since Lyndon B. Johnson in 1964.

 In recent years, the county's rapid suburban growth in its eastern portion, settled by educated professionals working in or near Washington, D.C., has changed the demographics of the county, and the Democratic Party has become increasingly competitive.
 After giving Senator Barack Obama nearly 54% of its presidential vote in 2008, the county supported Republican Bob McDonnell in 2009, who received 61% of the gubernatorial vote.
 Voters also replaced two incumbent Democratic delegates, making Loudoun's state House delegation all Republican.
 In 2012 county voters again supported Obama, who took 51.5% of the vote, with Republican challenger Mitt Romney garnering 47%.
 Democrats have won the county in every presidential election since 2008.

-In 2020, Joe Biden won 61.5% of the county's vote, the best result for a Democratic candidate in Loudon since 1964.
-A year later, in the 2021 Virginia gubernatorial election, Democratic nominee and former Governor Terry McAuliffe won the county with 55.3% to now Republican Governor Glenn Youngkin's 44.2%.
+In 2020, Joe Biden won 61.5% of the county's vote, the best result for a Democratic candidate in Loudoun since 1964.
+A year later, in the 2021 Virginia gubernatorial election, Democratic nominee and former Governor Terry McAuliffe won the county with 55.3% to Glenn Youngkin's 44.2%.
 Loudoun was one of ten counties that was won by McAuliffe, though it was his smallest margin of victory in Northern Virginia.
 In 2024, Kamala Harris won 56% to Donald Trump's 40%, with the county shifting right by 9 percentage points from 2020 to 2024.